 When is your on-site restaurant, Trellis Café, open?

-Trellis Cafe is open from 11 a.m. to 2 p.m., Tuesday through Sunday.
-Trellis is not open on Mondays.
+Trellis Cafe is open from 11 a.m. to 2 p.m., Wednesday through Sunday.
+Trellis is not open on Mondays or Tuesdays.

 May I bring my own food/drink to the Garden?

 Outside food and beverages, including alcohol, are not allowed in the Garden, with the exception of bottled water and baby bottles.
 Food and drink can be purchased at Trellis or the Garden Shop.

 Guests are invited to take candid, casual photography as well as take pictures of the plants and landscapes.
 For portrait and professional photography, please consult our Photography Policy.